 Complications of Kawasaki disease

 If children are not treated, up to 1 in 4 develop heart problems, usually beginning 1 to 4 weeks after the illness starts.
 A few of these children develop the most serious heart problem, a bulge in the wall of a coronary artery (coronary artery aneurysm Overview of Aortic Aneurysms and Aortic Dissection The aorta, which is about 1 inch (2.5 centimeters) in diameter, is the largest artery of the body.
-It receives oxygen-rich blood from the left ventricle and distributes it to all of the body... read more ).
+It receives oxygen-rich blood from the left ventricle of the heart and distributes it to all... read more ).
 These aneurysms can rupture or provoke a blood clot, leading to a heart attack and sudden death.
 Treatment reduces the risk of heart complications to about 1 in 20.